redhouanemessaoud/AWS-Security-Guardrails-TF/README.md

 ## 4. terraform-creator.py

 - **Purpose**: This script generates **Terraform modules** for each AWS service based on the consolidated security requirements, focusing on reusability.
 The generated modules provide a modular approach, allowing users to use components like **S3 buckets** and **KMS keys** consistently across multiple configurations by passing required values.
+The LLM provider can be switched to Hugging Face by setting `USE_HF=true`.
 - **Input**: Consolidated JSON files from `requirements-generator.py` or custom requirements JSON files formatted as specified.
 - **Output**: A directory for each AWS service under `aws-terraform/`, containing:
   - `main.tf`: Contains Terraform resources and configurations.